uc-cdis/gen3-helm/helm/observability/SETUP.md

 ## Overview

-This Helm chart provides an all-in-one solution for deploying Mimir, Loki, and Grafana to your Kubernetes cluster, enabling a complete observability stack for metrics, logs, and visualization.
+The Observability Helm chart provides an all-in-one solution for deploying Mimir, Loki, and Grafana to your Kubernetes cluster, enabling a complete observability stack for metrics, logs, and visualization.

 ### Grafana:
 A leading open-source platform for data visualization and monitoring.
 Grafana allows you to create rich, interactive dashboards from a variety of data sources, making it easy to analyze metrics and logs from your systems.